What do these people all have in common:

 Let’s just say you start at 16 years old, and are shooting to be a millionaire by 25.
 Since it only takes $305 per day net, could you do it?

-For reference, $305 per day is only $111,325 per year or $9,150 per month – something that’s completely doable, just more challenging when you’re younger.
+For reference, $305 per day is only $111,325 per year or $9,150 per month – something that’s completely doable, just challenging.
 And as long as nothing is holding you back from earning more, you can make this much per day!

 Let’s break down how you could earn $305 per day online and offline:

-- Write 6 articles per day at $50 each
+- Write 6 articles per day at $50 each.
+Here's our guide on how to get paid to write.

 - Complete 6 design jobs on Fiverr (make sure you have add-ons to get you to $50 net)

-- Help small businesses on Elance or oDesk for $300 per day
+- Help small businesses on with virtual assistant work for $300 per day

-- Look at our list of online side hustles to build more income
+Look at our list of online side hustles to build more income.
+Or check out this list of high-paying side hustles that can earn you well over $1,000 per month.

 - Get an after-school job – $12 per hour for 4 hours per day is $48